Armenia and Azerbaijan accuse each other of violating Nagorno-Karabakh ceasefire

 The Azeri and Turkish foreign ministers also spoke by phone on Saturday.

-Additional reporting by Maria Tsvetkova in Moscow and Margarita Antidze in Tbilisi, Ezgi Erkoyun in Turkey and John Irish in Paris; Writing by Andrew Osborn; Editing by Mark Potter, Ros Russell and Frances Kerry
+Additional reporting by Maria Tsvetkova in Moscow and Margarita Antidze in Tbilisi, Ezgi Erkoyun in Turkey and John Irish in Paris; Writing by Andrew Osborn; Editing by Ros Russell, Frances Kerry and Chris Reese

 Our Standards: The Thomson Reuters Trust Principles.